-Plan Category Number of securities to be issued upon exercise of outstanding options warrants and rights Weighted average exercise price of outstanding options warrants and rights Number of securities remaining available at fiscal year-end for future issuance under equity compensation plans (excluding securities reflected in column (a)) (1) (a) (b) (c) Equity compensation plans approved by shareholders N/A N/A 6,093,237 Equity compensation plans not approved by shareholders Total N/A N/A 6,093,237
+Plan Category Number of securities to be issued upon exercise of outstanding options warrants and rights Weighted average exercise price of outstanding options warrants and rights Number of securities remaining available at fiscal year-end for future issuance under equity compensation plans (excluding securities reflected in column (a)) (i) (a) (b) (c) Equity compensation plans approved by shareholders N/A N/A 6,093,237 Equity compensation plans not approved by shareholders Total N/A N/A 6,093,237

 (1) The number of securities remaining available for issuance under our equity compensation plans as of December 31, 2022 as indicated in column (c) in the table above is equal to 7,473,298 securities, which is the total number of securities available to us under our Equity Incentive Plan as of December 31, 2022 to make grants of share options, restricted Common Shares, phantom shares, dividend equivalent rights, LTIP units and other restricted limited partnership units issued by our operating partnership and other equity-based awards less 1,390,903 (including 99,687 securities that were previously awarded under the Equity Incentive Plan but have been forfeited), which is the number of securities that have been issued d) but not forfeited) under our Equity Incentive Plan provides for grants of equity awards up to, in the aggregate, the equivalent of 5% of the issued and outstanding romonon Sharers from time to time on a fully diluted basis is equal to 149,465,982.
-This is comprised of 89,842,145 Common Shares issued and outstanding on a forcember 31, 2022 and up to 59,623,807 Common Sharers issued and outstanding on a forcember 31, 2022, assuming that all such units are convertible into or exchangeable for Common Shares directly or indirectly on a one for one basis, in the case of OP units, OP units in one or more subsidiaries of our operating partnership ("DownREIT oP units"), and that existing lock-up prohibitions on conversion of au develoamed performance units" (including DownREIT Subordinated performance units"), and that existing lock-up prohibitions on conversion of subordinated performance units in one or more subsidiaries of our operating partnership ("DownREIT oP units, and aubordinated performance units"), and that existing lock-up prohibitions on conversion or exhall such units or our equitible and any significantly from these estimates and will depend upon the conversion for multi in effect at the time of convension.
-This able excludes 2,47,71,10 ETIP unit awards granted under or Prior Incentive
+This is comprised of 89,842,145 Common Sharers issued and outstanding on a forecember 31, 2022 and up to 59,623,807 Common Sharers issued and outstanding on a four extraining partnership in ad certain or its subsidiaries as of December 31, 2022, assuming that all such units are convertible into or exchangeable for Common Sharers sisted and outstanding on a four operating partnership ("DownREIT operatives of an exchange of the outstanding on the conversion of all outstanding or on the conversion of subordinated performance units"), and that existing lock-up prohibitions on conversions of subordinated performance on this units in one or prese subsidiaries of our operating partnership ("DownREIT operations-Liquidity and Capital Resources-Cash Distributions from our Operating Partnership" in our annual report on Form 10-K for the year ended December 31, 2022, the actual number of Deumismic on the conversion or subordinated performance units will become conversion.
+This adde Securities may aregrestion and analysis of Financial Condition and Results of O